PPG Lead: Charlotte Turner

 - In full-time education

-If you think that your child may be eligible to qualify for pupil premium funding please do not hesitate to contact a member of the school office team.
+If you think that your child may be eligible to qualify for pupil premium funding please apply for the Pupil Premium Grant by completing the Free School Meals application using the link:

 This funding, if eligible, will be received each year that they remain at primary school, regardless of how your circumstances may change.